Purebred Dog Breeders are evil, evil, evil - or are we?

 The various breeds of purebred dogs were bred for specific purposes, and in many areas, are still used for those purposes.
 A Jack Russel terrier cannot herd sheep, and a Briard cannot catch vermin in tunnels.
 In breeding for these specific jobs, different temperaments, looks, and personalities were developed.
 Those choosing to live with a purebred dog use these carefully nurtured traits to select the right breed for their situation.

-Today, in a pet home, a purebred dog might no longer perform the job they were bred for.
-How many Briard owners have sheep in their backyards?
+How many Briard owners have sheep in their backyards today?
 But the personality and look remain.
 There are substantial differences between a Briard and a Chihuahua, and breeders of purebred dogs have the goal of maintaining those differences.
 We celebrate them!

 Many shelter dogs make great pets, IN THE RIGHT HOME.
 Often, they ended up in a shelter because they were the wrong dog for a particular home.
 There are many homes out there that need and want specific qualities in the dog they will live with.
 Choosing the right breed of dog, and getting that dog from a reputable breeder, is a choice we all have a right to make.

 Good breeders take responsibility for the puppies they produce.
 We do extensive health testing to produce healthy pups.
 We screen new homes.
 We take back dogs that have to be rehomed for any reason - we insist on it!
+I have taken back and rehomed dogs up to 10 years of age.
 We microchip so our dogs can be tracked.
 And we offer support to the new homes for our puppies, to be sure those puppies grow up to be great dogs, and live long and happy lives in the homes we put them in.
 We are not careless, we are careful.
 And we will continue to preserve our breeds, despite the efforts of those who want to eliminate them.

 For more information about groups trying to limit your right to own a puppy from the breed of your choice, please follow these links: